kevin-chalmers/set10108/labs/lab06/README.md

 // Save image..
 ```

-We use gather here (line 23) to gather the final results.
-This is the point where the results are gather back to the host machine.
+We use gather to collect the final result.

 ## Parallel Sort

-For parallel sort we have to do quite a lot more work to get things to work.

-The parallel sort we used was something called an odd-even sort.
-This works in a number of phases that requires sharing between processes.
-The general algorithm is as follows:
+The parallel sort we used is an [odd-even sort](https://en.wikipedia.org/wiki/Odd%E2%80%93even_sort).
+This works in phases that require sharing between processes.
+The algorithm is:

 1. Sort local data
 2. For number of phases